oracle-livelabs/adb/adb-loki/deploy-dbms-loki/deploy-dbms-loki.md

     ```

-    > **Why a view?** The `AUDIT_VIEWER` role grants access in interactive SQL, but PL/SQL packages and DBMS_SCHEDULER jobs cannot use role-based privileges — they need direct grants.
-Since Oracle doesn't allow direct grants on AUDSYS objects in ADB-D, this ADMIN-owned view bridges the gap.
+    **Why use a view?** The `AUDIT_VIEWER` role provides access in interactive SQL, but PL/SQL packages and DBMS_SCHEDULER jobs cannot rely on  role-based privileges; they require direct grants.
+Because Oracle does not allow direct grants on AUDSYS objects in Autonomous AI Database, an ADMIN-owned view bridges the gap.

 ## Task 4: Create the Log Source Registry Table

-Still as **ADMIN**, create the log source registry table.
+While still connected as **ADMIN**, create the log source registry table.
 Each log source (alert log, audit trail, custom sources) is stored as a row in this table.

 ```sql